skyzyx/resume-jessika-parman/README.md

 Short description of the role:

 * Learnings from the role

+just moved to area; came from warehouse, so gravitated to CFM long commute; didn't honor verbal commitments helped open the store, put warehouse togehter; loading and unloading; started learning CRM get everything in writing; interview

 ### Blazing Gypsy Boutique — Online
 #### Owner, Direct Sales (July 2016–January 2019)